FrancescoBenedetto99/FrancescoBenedetto99/README.md

 🧪 **Thesis Project**

-At the moment, I'm deeply involved in my thesis project, which focuses on **instance-level cell generation** using **Generative AI** techniques.
-This work combines the latest advances in generative deep lerning modeling with the nuanced requirements of biomedical applications.
+At the moment, I'm deeply involved in my thesis project, which focuses on **instance-level cell generation** using **generative deep learning modelling**

 📌 **Some Interesting Projects**